ABOUT ME:

 My experience

-I have an experience working with people of all ages and diverse backgrounds, including those who are neurodivergent.
+I have an experience working with people of all ages and diverse backgrounds.
 Many of my clients are millennials who identify as perfectionists or people pleasers, often feeling anxious, burnt out, or stuck in survival mode.

 My personal experience travelling and navigating different countries and cultures gives me a deeper understanding of the complexities that can come with adjusting to new environments and navigating challenges related to identity and belonging.